-- 13. A nominee must on 30 June, 2005 - (a) be serving in an established capacity in the civil service as an Assistant Principal or equivalent grade and

-- (b) be certified by the Personnel Officer in their Department as suitable for consideration with regard to performance of work in the present grade, general conduct, and health, especially sick leave (the assessment requirements that Departments must fulfil in respect of each nominee are set out at paragraphs 27, 28 and 43 below). - 14.
+- 13. A nominee must on 28 July, 2006 - (a) be serving in an established, unestablished or acting capacity (for whatever reason) in the civil service as an Assistant Principal or equivalent grade subject to having a minimum of one year's continuous service in one of the grades concerned on the eligibility date and - (b) unestablished officers and officers acting in the eligible grades may compete in the competition provided they fulfil the eligibility requirements set out above. - (c) Where an officer was acting (for whatever reason) or on contract in an eligible grade and was thereafter appointed in a substantive capacity, eligibility can be based on the aggregate service e.g. six months in an acting capacity or on contract and eighteen months in a substantive capacity, can be aggregated to give two years service.
+For the purpose of deciding eligibility, officers must be serving on the eligibility date and the one year of continuous service must have taken place immediately prior to the eligibility date of this competition i.e. 28 July, 2006. - (d) be certified by the Personnel Officer in their Department as suitable for consideration with regard to performance of work in the present grade, general conduct, and health, especially sick leave (the assessment requirements that Departments must fulfil in respect of each nominee are set out at paragraphs 28, 29 and 44 below). - 14.
 Officers who are on special leave with pay may apply, if otherwise eligible.
 Officers who are on special leave without pay (e.g. to serve with the EU) may be eligible Personnel Sections should check individual cases with this Department if they are not covered by Circular 33/91.
 Officers on career break may apply if the terms of their career break conform to the provisions of Department of Finance Circular 18/98 and if they are otherwise eligible to apply.